Skip to content

 github-nativespecialist handoffcheck run output

-Every PR opens a Change Passport.
+Every PR gets a verification record.

 How should this work?